Navigating Relationship Safety During the COVID-19 Pandemic

 Be advised, however, that some abusers may monitor computer and cell phone activity.
 Learn more about safe internet browsing and practice those tips every time you browse.

 Create a safety plan

 Even if unhealthy behaviors in your relationship have not escalated to violence or abuse, it is a good idea to develop strategies for finding space to be away from your partner.
-A safety plan is a personalized checklist that helps you to identify ways to maintain your welfare, and your children’s, if you need time and space apart from your spouse or partner.
+A safety plan is a personalized checklist that helps you to identify ways to maintain your welfare, your children’s and your pet’s if you need time and space apart from your spouse or partner.

 Victim advocates at your installation’s Family Advocacy Program are available by phone to help you map out safe places to go, if needed, like a friend or family member’s house.
-If you already have a safety plan, consider calling the Family Advocacy Program to connect with a victim advocate who can help adapt it to your current situation.
+If you already have a safety plan, consider calling FAP to connect with a victim advocate who can help adapt it to your current situation.